A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Preliminaries and Organisational Principles

 where $\mathsf{Obs}(D)$ denotes the class of admissible observables under consideration (chosen intrinsically inside $D$).
 Assume also that there is a specified class of admissible dynamics/symmetries $\mathsf{Dyn}(D)$ acting on $\mathsf{Obs}(D)$ by maps

 Define the commutator (or interaction defect) associated to $\star$ by

 whenever inversion is meaningful in the ambient interaction calculus.
 In purely algebraic settings one may instead work with a chosen defect operator $\delta(a,b)$ satisfying $\delta(a,b)=e$ if and only if $a$ and $b$ interact rigidly.
-This is the framework used abstractly in APT \cite{GildeaAPT1,GildeaAPT2,GildeaAPT3}.
+This abstract defect formalism provides the interaction framework used in the present setting.
 For definiteness we write $[a,b]$ for the defect/commutator.

 $(\Rightarrow)$\; Assume that $D$ admits a non-artificial Algebraic Phase Theory structure.
 By definition, this means there exists an algebraic phase object

 extracted intrinsically from $D$, where $\circ$ encodes phase interaction and $\delta:\mathcal P\to \mathbb{Z}_{\ge 0}$ is the intrinsic defect degree, inducing the canonical filtration